FairgateLabs/rust-bitvmx-transaction-monitor/README.md

 **Important**: The confirmation trigger must be less than `max_monitoring_confirmations`, otherwise an error will be returned.

+> **Note:** If you configure a confirmation trigger below the blockchain's finality threshold, a blockchain
+> reorganization may cause the same confirmation notification to be emitted again.
+To avoid repeated
+> notifications, it is recommended to use confirmation triggers at or above the expected finality depth.

 ## Auto-Deactivation

 Monitors are automatically deactivated when transactions reach `max_monitoring_confirmations`.
 This prevents unnecessary processing and storage overhead.
 Once deactivated, no further news updates will be generated for that transaction.